-Table 2: Matching Options for Norway
+Table 3: Matching Options for Norway

-Parameter Description Option.KeepMultimatch in the d es whether to return results when the address matches to multiple candidates atabase.
-If this option is not selected, an address that results in multiple tes will fail to geocode. elect this option, specify the maximum number of candidates to return using Candidates option (see below). Υ Yes, return candidates when multiple candidates are found.
+Parameter Description Option.KeepMultimatch in the da Specifies whether to return results when the address matches to multiple candidates in the database.
+If this option is not selected, an address that results in multiple candidates will fail to geocode. elect this option, specify the maximum number of candidates to return using Candidates option (see below). Υ Yes, return candidates when multiple candidates are found.
 Default.
 N No, do not return candidates.
 Addresses that result in multiple candidates will fail to geocode.
-Option.MaxCandidates pecify KeepMultimatch=Y, this option specifies the maximum number of results n.
+Option.MaxCandidates ecify KeepMultimatch=Y, this option specifies the maximum number of results a.
 The default is 1.
 Specify -1 (minus one) to return all possible candidates.
-Option.ReturnRanges = es whether to return address range information.
-If you enable this option, the ield Ranges will be included in the output.
-Main St range n even ac e is a series of addresses along a street segment.
-For example, 5400-5499 is an address range representing addresses in the 5400 block of Main St. A may represent just odd or even addresses within a segment, or both odd and ldresses.
+Option.ReturnRanges Specifies whether to return address range information.
+If you enable this option, the output field Ranges will be included in the output.
+Main St. range m even ad is a series of addresses along a street segment.
+For example, 5400-5499 is an address range representing addresses in the 5400 block of Main St. A ay represent just odd or even addresses within a segment, or both odd and dresses.
 A range may also represent a single building with multiple units, an apartment building. Υ Yes, return address range information.
 N No, do not return address range information.
 Default.
-Option.MaxRanges to return hoose to return ranges, this option specifies the maximum number of ranges of for each candidate.
-Since the geocoder returns one candidate per segment, see a segment may contain multiple ranges, this option allows you to see the larges in a candidate's segment.
+Option.MaxRanges to return and sinc noose to return ranges, this option specifies the maximum number of ranges of for each candidate.
+Since the geocoder returns one candidate per segment, see a segment may contain multiple ranges, this option allows you to see the onges in a candidate's segment.